kaijchang/LearnTheSpire/README.md

 # Learn The Spire

-Neural Network for choosing between cards in Slay the Spire.
+Neural Network for choosing between cards in Slay the Spire using Tensorflow.

 ## Requirements